-The View’s Abby Huntsman Defends Trump Jr., Insists False Claims Of Rape Are Prevalent
+‘The View’ Co-Host Abby Huntsman Defends Trump Jr, Insists False Claims Of Rape Are Prevalent

 “I will say this.
 [Don Jr.] is working from the wrong premise.
 He’s working from the premise that Dr. Ford is falsely accusing Brett Kavanaugh.”

-Hostin further pointed out that rape is “the least reported crime in the country” and that, out of every 100 allegations that are brought about, only about 2 end up being false.
+Hostin further pointed out that rape is “the least reported crime in the country” and that, out of every 100 allegations that are brought about, only about two end up being false.

 Indeed, false allegations of rape, according to those who have studied the issue, tend to be dramatic tales rather than matter-of-fact explanations of what the accuser says happened.

 “False stories typically have a lurid quality, often involving bizarre forms of cruelty that don’t always strictly make sense,” Sandra Newman, writing for Vox, said.

 (Newman has studied hundreds of false rape allegations, and said she understands the patterns of such storytelling.)

 The View co-host Whoopi Goldberg further explained what women must do if they ever find themselves the victims of assault, according to reporting from Raw Story.

 “If anything ever happens, have three people you can tell,” she said.
 “You have to have something where you can bring somebody along with you and say, ‘I told her and she is — this is my corroborating witness, this did not come out of the blue.'”